joe-elliott/kubernetes-prometheus-scaler/README.md

         URL to query. (default "http://prometheus:9090")
 ```

+#### Prometheus Metrics

+Publishes `prometheusscaler_error_total` on port 8080 at `/metrics`.
+You can use this to alert on exceptions thrown while executing queries or attempting to scale.

 ### Improvements

 This repo is still under active development and needs a long list of improvements (but it works!).
 Some obvious ones: